 Having issues getting hot water at home can put a damper on your day.
-Knowing what may be causing the lower water temperatures is useful for at-home-troubleshooting and finding the right help as soon as possible.
+Knowing what is causing the lower water temperatures is useful for at-home-troubleshooting and finding the right help as soon as possible.
 A lack of hot water can also be caused by current settings, water heater size, efficiency, and age.
-It is also important to note; water heaters usually have a life span of 10 years.
+It is important to note water heaters usually have a life span of around 10 years.

 If you aren’t getting enough hot water the first thing you should check is your thermostat settings.
 A thermostat that is set too low will not heat the water to your desired temperature.
 The Department of Energy suggests you have your thermostat set to 120 degrees Fahrenheit.

 Check the electricity and gas supply

 The easiest source to check is the electricity.
 If the units power cable or plug look damaged or disconnected it may be the problem.
 If the unit’s power cord is intact, check the breaker.
 Try turning it off and on again.